 Video security

 Your security policies are only effective if your employees are following all the procedures and best practices.
-That’s why interviewing employees should be a part of your office safety checklist.
+That’s why interviewing employees should be a part of your security audit checklist.
 Talking to staff can provide valuable insights into how well security knowledge and practices are being communicated in your organization.
 With this, you can determine whether employees are aware of and trained on security protocols and whether they follow them in their daily work.

 In addition, interviewing employees during a building safety checklist audit can help identify potential vulnerabilities in the security of a facility.
 Unfortunately, not everything can be detected during a physical security risk assessment of your premises and systems.
 For instance, your employees may have some security concerns that can turn into something serious if not addressed properly.